rcarver/levels/README.md

 ##### Extending the Runtime

-The Ruby syntax is extensible.
-Adding methods to `Levels::Runtime` will cause them to be available when parsing Ruby levels.

 To extend the runtime environment, add methods to `Levels::Runtime`.
 Those methods can return a value directly, or return a Proc for lazy evaluation and use of other values.